firoz-ahmad-likhon/airflow-example/README.md

 or full scan with `pre-commit run --all-files`

 ## Great Expectations
-Great Expectations already run along with airflow server.
+Great Expectations already run along with init service.
 If you need to recreate (For example, if you have changed the init file) it run the following command:

 `python ./quality/gx_init.py --mode recreate`